LaunchCode-Education-Archived/liftoff-OLD/demo-projects/event-log/README.md

 ### Sprint 1 Review and Retrospective

-For the spring review/retro Chris and Paul discussed the work completed during the first.
+For the sprint review/retro Chris and Paul discussed the work completed during the first.
 Both completed initial project planning and setup.
 Working through some details such as wireframes and user stories helped clarify the initial work to be done, which will begin in earnest this week as the second sprint kicks off.

 During the retrospective portion of the discussion, the discussed how in some ways it didn't feel like much had gotten done since there wasn't much, if any, code written.
 Paul made the point that while little code was written, the planning that was done should help the initial coding phase of the project go more quickly than it otherwise would.
 He noted that if a programmer just jumps into a project without designing and planning the work to be done, a lot of time can be wasted in doing things inefficiently, reworking portions of the app, and generally figuring out how it should be structured.
 Doing this work up front should make things go more smoothly from now on!